 Prior Coursework

 Graduate coursework from other institutions will be evaluated on a case-by-case basis by the faculty graduate committee in the Department of Economics.
-With graduate committee approval, students are allowed to count no more than 7 credits of graduate coursework from other institutions. coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With graduate committee approval, students are allowed to transfer no more than 7 credits of graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-UW–Madison undergraduate coursework will be evaluated on a case-by-case basis by the faculty graduate committee in the Department of Economics With graduate committee approval, students are allowed to count no more than 7 credits of coursework numbered 700 or above taken as a UW–Madison undergraduate. coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+UW–Madison undergraduate coursework will be evaluated on a case-by-case basis by the faculty graduate committee in the Department of Economics With graduate committee approval, students are allowed to transfer no more than 7 credits of coursework numbered 700 or above taken as a UW–Madison undergraduate.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation